-One thing Justin takes time to talk about is what he perceives a lack of real marketing in the agency space.
+Justin takes time to talk about what he perceives as a lack of real marketing in the agency space.
 There’s a lot of noise where agencies gain the tools and buy into the training, but they aren’t real marketers.

 They don’t understand the nuances of lead scoring, generation leads, etc. They’re better at following the party line delivered by a toolset or method.
 They’re trained on a platform but not good at actual marketing.

-Gray and Justin also discuss that is becoming overused in the marketing space are ebooks.
+Gray and Justin also discuss that are becoming overused in the marketing space are ebooks.
 With the availability of wifi everywhere, it’s easier to have a well-designed web page along with the e-book so it can be read online right away.
-It can be cumbersome to need to download a PDF and hoping it’s formatted to be easy to read on a screen, especially on a mobile device.
+It can be cumbersome to download a PDF, and hoping it’s formatted to be easy to read on a screen, especially on a mobile device.

-Its essential for agencies to continue investing in their marketing education, not just the latest tool or hype that is being sold.
-By doing this, they’ll be able to develop strategic campaigns to deliver big results for their clients.
+Agencies need to continue investing in their marketing education, not just the latest tool or hype being sold.
+They’ll be able to develop strategic campaigns to deliver big results for their clients by doing this.